chatchavan/alfred-workflows/Go to mailbox for Apple Mail/README.md

 Notes
 ---

 Based on my knowledge of the Mail app scripting library, Apple Script doesn't have access to identify the current mailbox that is shown (or selected).
+This understanding is supported by [a note on a Shortcut](https://routinehub.co/shortcut/9086/).